learnbyexample/cli-computing/Files_and_Directories.md

 * `rename 's/\.JPG$/.jpg/' *JPG` change the file extension from '.JPG' to '.jpg'
 * `rename 's/ /_/g' *` replace all 'space' characters in filenames with '_'
 * [rename Q&A on unix stackexchange](https://unix.stackexchange.com/questions/tagged/rename?sort=votes&pageSize=15)
+* See [Perl one liners](https://github.com/learnbyexample/Command-line-text-processing/blob/master/perl_the_swiss_knife.md) for examples and details on Perl based substitution command

 <br>